-Vehicles owned or leased by an agency or institution must be used solely for agency or institutional purposes.
+Vehicles owned or leased by an institution or agency must be used solely for institutional or agency purposes.
 Employees may not, with certain exceptions, keep institutional vehicles at their personal residences.
 Exceptions to this policy include the chief executive officers of the institutions and other employees who have received specific written approval from the chief executive officer of the institution or agency.